 Dave is an art director and creative director with a great eye.
 Two of them, actually.
 And when they’re combined with his strategic ability and conceptual talents, the results are attention-getting, results-oriented, and memorable.
 Dave's work has been recognized by many award shows, and Dave is always quick to recognize them right back.
 Because, you know, he's got that great eye.
 Two of them, actually.

 Mike Sanford / Title schmitle

-Mike has been a Designer.
-And an Art Director.
+Mike has been an Art Director.
 And a Copywriter.
 And a Creative Director.
-And a VP Creative Director.
-But over his 25 years in advertising, you know what he’s never been?
+But in his 25+ years in advertising, you know what he’s never been?
 Happier than he is at Fechtor.
-With no actual title.
+With no actual job title.
 And a handful of brilliant, seasoned, funny, and irreverent coworkers.
-And a cool bird.
-And a place just across the street with really good burritos.
+He loves camping, kayaking, and mountain biking.
+And losing to his son at basketball.